olihough86/BucketSnoop/README.md

 The client should now be loaded and connected to the server, while browsing watch the output of the server as discovered buckets are checked

-If a bucket name can be parsed it will;
+If a S3 bucket can be parsed it will;

 * Try to pull the bucket ACL and list the permissions
 * Check if objects can be listed